kevb34ns/auto-comment-blocks/README.md

 Use `/*!` in C/C++ files to start a QDoc comment block.

 ## Feature requests
-Currently, this extension supports C, C++, C#, CSS/Sass, Java, and Groovy.
+Currently, this extension supports C, C++, C#, CSS/Sass, PHP, Java, and Groovy.
 If you want to suggest a feature or request support for a specific language, please create an issue in the [repository](https://github.com/kevinkyang/auto-comment-blocks/issues).
 In the interest of keeping this extension simple and lightweight, some features may not be possible right now.

 ## Extension Settings